awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-cdk.md

 sidebar_label: EMR on EKS with CDK
 ---

-# Deploying EMR on EKS with CDK blueprint
+# EMR on EKS with CDK blueprint

 ## Introduction
 In this post, we will learn how to use EMR on EKS AddOn and Teams in the `cdk-eks-blueprints` to deploy a an infrasturcture on EKS to submit Spark Job.
 The `cdk-eks-blueprints` allows you deploy an EKS cluster and enable it to be used by EMR on EKS service with minimal setup.
 The architecture below shows a conceptual view of the infrastructure you will deploy through this blueprint.